 Income & Diversity

-It is because of our differences that we can help each other.
+We can help each other because of our differences.
 This is the idea behind comparative advantage.
 If we were all the same, we couldn’t help each other much at all.
 We would all have the same shortcomings and the same successes.

 Distinctiveness is part of our God-given design.
 Each one of us is born with a different bundle of skills, talents, propensities and drives.
 We are created in the image of God, and that implies uniqueness.

 I Corinthians 12:4-11 recognizes this diversity when it references our unique spiritual gifts:

 There are different kinds of gifts, but the same Spirit distributes them.
 There are different kinds of service, but the same Lord.
 There are different kinds of working, but in all of them and in everyone it is the same God at work.